thetis-apps/EconomicIntegration/README.md

 The balance is posted against the cost of procurement account.

+The transaction is given 'G-' plus the number of the goods receipt as its voucher number.

 ### Cost of sales list

 The value of the document is posted against the inventory account and the cost of sales account.

+The transaction is given 'C-' plus the number of the cost of sales list as its voucher number.

 ### Cost variance list

 The value of the document is posted against the inventory account and the cost of procurement account.

+The transaction is given 'V-' plus the number of the cost variance list as its voucher number.